Pastry Cream

 What Is Pastry Cream/Crème Patissière?

-Pastry Cream is a thick egg based creamy filling, believed to have originated in France or Italy in the 17th century, but is similar to our custard we have here in the UK.
-Made in a similar way, the Crème Patissière is a little firmer, making it suitable to use as a filling for the fanciest of patisseries.
+Pastry Cream is a thick egg-based creamy filling, believed to have originated in France or Italy in the 17th century, but is similar to our custard we have here in the UK.
+Made in a similar way, this Crème Patissière is a little firmer, making it suitable to use as a filling for the fanciest of patisseries.

 What Is In Pastry Cream?

-Pastry Cream is made up of egg yolks, milk, flour, cornflour/starch, butter & vanilla.
+Pastry Cream is made up of egg yolks, milk, flour, cornflour/corn starch, butter & vanilla.
+(See ingredient photo).

 What Do You Use Pastry Cream For?

-Or why not try the pastry cream in my individual tarts?
-Bake as normal and add the cooled creme pat to the cooled pastry cases.
+To try the pastry cream in my individual tarts, just bake as normal and add the cooled creme pat to the cooled pastry cases.
 Go to Individual Chocolate Tarts recipe for all you need to succeed with pastry.

 Is Pastry Cream Hard To Make?